 You don't need us to tell you you can find almost anything online.
 What you might need though are some helpful hints for reliable online resources to get you through your law degree.

 - First off - most of your recommended textbooks will come with online resources that can include everything from self-test questions to games to video mini-lectures.
 Make as much use of these as you can: its a different way of learning so will help shake up your normal routine.
 Take a look at our online resources >

 - Keeping on top of current affairs is really important as a law student - lecturers like to make their seminars topical!
 Try to keep an eye on a couple of reliable news sites, and if they have a 'law' section so much the better.
 Or you might want to bookmark sites like The Lawyer and All About Law, which will give you a more tailored look at the legal aspects of big news stories.

 - Worried about the money side of university?
 Authors of Personal Finance, Jane King and Mary Carey, give their top tips for budgeting, student loans, and choosing a student bank account.

 - If you're more concerned about the university experience than your course, you might want to take a look at our advice for freshers.

 Many legal academics and practitioners blog about their work and the law in general.
 Over the course of your degree you'll probably come across a lot of them, but here are a couple to get you started:

-And of course you'll find a lot of them on Twitter too...
+And of course you'll find some of them on Twitter too...

 - @mjhomewood - EU law specialist and author of EU Law Concentrate and Complete EU Law